 We love spring.
 Frankly, if you’re a human being who doesn’t love spring, we’re a little worried about you.
 It’s a great time to rediscover all the perennials you forgot you planted in years past while also watching your newly-planted annuals double in size each week.

-Spring is also a great time of year for a huge variety of wild edible plants that are quite delicious: ramps, morel mushrooms, chickweed, fiddleheads, etc. Oh, and also flowers.
-Yes, flowers aren’t just beautiful to look at and wonderful to smell, many varieties also make colorful, nutritious gourmet food as well.
+Yes, flowers aren’t just beautiful to look at and wonderful to smell.
+Many flower varieties also make colorful, nutritious gourmet food as well.

 Three Common Wild Edible Flowers

-Here are three of our favorite common edible flowers of spring, all of which can be found in huge quantities throughout most of the United States:
+Here are three of our favorite wild edible flowers of spring, all of which can be found in huge quantities throughout most of the United States:

 1. Black Locust (Robinia pseudoacacia) Flowers

 We have a few good spots where we can pick a five-gallon bucket full of black locust flowers in half an hour.
-When their nectaries are full, they’re our absolute favorite flower (it tastes like a sweet pea filled with honey).
+When their nectaries are full, they’re high up the list of our favorite flowers (black locust flowers tastes like a sweet pea filled with honey).
 They can be eaten fresh or made into preserves, wine or other treats.

 Some people also say the young pods and peas are edible too, but we’ve never eaten them and can’t vouch for their safety.
 Proceed with caution there!